Life with Jody--former Soldier (medically retired), writer (in training), and lots more

 Stonehenge was AMAZING!
 Really!
 How in the world did they get those giant stones there?
 Crazy!
 Also crazy, I somehow didn't know Stonehenge was in England.
 Where did I think it was?
 I never really thought about it.
 I probably would have guessed somewhere in Europe, but that's about as close as I would have gotten.
 But I feel smarter now.

-Speaking of feeling smarter, I think Princess Megan Lily Munster knew more about Jane Austin than our guide did, though our guide was far more knowledgeable than your average person.
-It was really interesting, but afterward, on the way home, Princess Megan Lily Munster filled us in with a LOT more that was previously left out of the tour.
+Speaking of feeling smarter, I think Princess Megan Rose knew more about Jane Austin than our guide did, though our guide was far more knowledgeable than your average person.
+It was really interesting, but afterward, on the way home, Princess Megan Rose filled us in with a LOT more that was previously left out of the tour.
 Thanks!
 I feel much smarter now!

 Lunch at The George Inn was tasty, but I'm really glad they had more variety than the fish and chips place we went to yesterday. lol Of course, that was prominent on their menu, but thankfully, they had other options.
 I got a lovely sandwich that I thoroughly enjoyed.
 And it came with chips (French fries). lol It's not the chips I'm opposed to, but the fish.